 However, taxation can come into play under certain conditions.
 If the settlement results in a financial gain – meaning the payout exceeds the original cost or the depreciated value of the property at the time of loss – this excess might be considered taxable income.
 The “cost basis” of a property is essentially what the property owner initially paid for it, adjusted for factors like improvements or prior damage.

-For example, consider a scenario where a property initially cost $100,000 and is insured for this amount.
+For example, consider a scenario where a property initially costs $100,000 and is insured for this amount.
 If it suffers damage and the fair market value at the time of the damage is $90,000, but the insurance settlement provides $100,000, the $10,000 excess over the current market value could potentially be subject to taxes.

 Treated Unfairly By an Insurance Company?

+Because tax laws can change over time, and each individual’s case may involve unique considerations, consulting a legal professional is an important step before finalizing any insurance recovery agreement.
 At The Morgan Law Group, our insurance lawyers have more than 25 years of combined experience protecting policyholders against the dishonest tactics of insurance companies.
 If your claim has been unfairly denied, delayed, or limited, our team of advocates can help you seek the just compensation you deserve.
-Call us today or complete our online form to schedule your free consultation to discuss your claim with our knowledgeable bad faith insurance claim attorneys.